 First time I heard about the Akashi Kaikyo Bridge was from the universal source of information called YouTube.
 A random video popped up showing top bridges around the world.
 The word “Japan” caught my attention.
 The aerial footage was beautiful.
 The best part – the location was just a couple hours away from my temporary home.

 There is a plethora of recommendations of things to do in Japan.
 Irritatingly, they all look like clones.
 The difference between those lists is the number of entries.
 “Top 20…” vs. “15 BEST…” vs. “The 50 …”.
 I even saw astonishing “234 Cool and Unusual…” Ride a shinkansen, eat ramen, try pachinko, see kabuki, wear kimono… If you went through one list, you read them all.
 Sadly, bridges are not too popular and rarely get included there.
 Let’s change it!

 The Akashi Kaikyo Bridge, also known as the Pearl Bridge, is totally worth a visit.
 It is not only a marvel of modern technology but an astonishingly beautiful landmark.

-Interesting fact: The central span was initially only 1,990 meters.
+The central span was initially only 1,990 meters.
 The Kobe earthquake of 1995 moved the two towers so that it had to be increased by 1 meter.

-Brief History of the Akashi Kaikyo Bridge
+A brief history of the Akashi Kaikyo Bridge